kitos/kitos.github.io/src/_content/blog/enjoy-the-little-things_en.md

 Here we are going to animate update of every emoji independently using [useTransition](https://www.react-spring.io/docs/hooks/use-transition) hook.
 Time for a new component?

+The only tricky part here is to position animated blocks, I had to add extra hidden block in normal flow to preserve space.
+Without it our relative wrapper will collapse - all its other children are absolutely positioned.
+As an alternative we could also set fixed *height*/*width* to our container or render one children once to calculate their size.

+Do you know some other solution?
+Share it comments.

 ```jsx
 // children can be any react element
 let Waterfall = ({ children }) => {